 Antigravity again belongs more in the “watch this space” bucket than the “trust this in prod” bucket.

-Winner for this workflow: Claude Code.
+Strongest in my workflow: Claude Code.
 Debugging is reasoning with consequences.
-That tilts the table.
+That is where the reasoning quality difference has mattered most in practice.

 8. Workflow 4: Large-Scale Codebase Understanding